What is depression?

 Treatment for depression usually involves a combination of drugs, talking therapies and self help.
 Treatment is based on the type of depression you have.

-Our Psychologists can help you manage your depression
+Our Psychologist can help you manage your depression

 Antidepressant have historically been presented as offering fast, easy relief.
 The National Institute of Health and Clinical Excellence (NICE) guidelines for people with mild symptoms of depression recommends psychotherapy (Cognitive Behaviour Therapy) and exercise in the first instance,and to consider medication if these approaches do not offer sufficient relief.